The 2018 Atlantic hurricane season is here.

 According to The Weather Channel, tropical storm and hurricane activity during the six-month-long season typically reach a peak during the late summer and early fall, namely August into October.

-This year, there’s a 70 percent chance that there will be 11 to 17 named storms.
+This year, The Weather Company is forecasting 12 named storms, five hurricanes and two major hurricanes this season.
 Named means that the storms will have sustained winds of 39 mph or higher.
-Of those, 5 to 9 are expected to become hurricanes with winds of 75 mph or higher.
-Additionally, two to four of those storms could become hurricanes of category 3, 4, or 5 status with winds higher than 111 mph.
+Of those, 5 are expected to become hurricanes with winds of 75 mph or higher.
+Additionally, two of those storms could become hurricanes of category 3, 4, or 5 status with winds higher than 111 mph.

 So what should a boat owner do today with this information?
 Bookmark this preparedness checklist http://seatownews.com/hurricaneprep.pdf because it lasts all the way through hurricane season